 At the end of each year, tax dues are something that comes across everyone’s mind.
-For business owners, they not only have to think about their personal tax liability, but also the liability of their company.
-Today we’re going to break down just what tax liability is and a few ways that you can reduce what you may owe for your business.
+Business owners have to think about their personal tax liability and the liability of their company.
+We’ve put together a break-down on the subject and a few options to help with reducing your tax liability.

 What is Tax Liability?

 Before we can talk about reducing the tax liability of your business, it’s important to understand what it is.
 In simple terms, your tax liability is the amount of tax that you’re responsible for paying to a taxing authority based on income earned, gain from the sale of an asset, or other taxable events.
-Tax liability can be broken down into different categories: income, sales, and capital gains tax.
-These taxes and their rates are set by and paid to tax authorities like the federal, local, and state governments, which then use the funds to pay for services and programs.
+We can break tax liability down into different categories: income, sales, and capital gains tax.
+These taxes and their rates are set by tax authorities like the federal, local, and state governments.
+Those organizations then use those funds to pay for services and programs.

 Is it Deductible?

-- Travel Expenses – There are a few requirements before you try and claim travel expenses as a deduction.
+There are a few requirements before you try and claim travel expenses as a deduction.
 In addition to the requirements of being ordinary and necessary, the trip must also take you out of your tax home for longer than a typical day’s work.
 Your tax home includes the entire area or city that you conduct business from.
-If the expenses meet these requirements, then travel, meals, and lodging costs can all be used as tax deductions for the year they happen.
+If the expenses meet these requirements, then business owners can use travel, meals, and lodging costs as tax deductions for the year they happen.

-- Advertising & Promotion – Spending money to spread awareness of your brand is something that is 100% deductible from your taxable income.
+Spending money to spread awareness of your brand is something that is 100% deductible from your taxable income.
 Advertising for your business can include anything from the cost of printing business cards, launching a website, or wrapping your vehicles.
-All of these marketing opportunities can be written off your taxes as advertising and promotion expenses.
+Business owners can write off all of these marketing opportunities as advertising and promotion expenses.

-Fleet Wrap HQ is here to provide you with a fully deductible service that can also help expand your business by gaining new sales leads on everyday vehicle routes.
+Fleet Wrap HQ is here to provide you with a fully deductible service that can also help expand your business.
+Simply by driving your regular vehicle routes you can gain new sales leads every day .
 From design to installation, we work with your business to create the vehicle wrap that best represents your business.
 Invest in your company’s future growth for the years to come and get a quote today!